RUGSoftEng/2018-Hestia-Web/docs/requirements/HestiaWeb_requirements.md

 ### Scenario 2:
 Ms. B runs a popular and large nightclub in the centre of the city.
 In order to improve the mood in the club, she has bought a large number of multi-coloured lights.
 However, changing the settings on each of these lights individually would take far too long, manually wiring them all to a central control system would be complicated, and since the lights come from a range of manufacturers, multiple apps would be needed to manage them all.
 As a solution, she uses the Hestia website through her phone, and is able to manage all her lights easily and effectively.

+### Scenario 3:
+Mr C is someone who currently works in a supermarket, however he is learning software development in his spare time and is thinking of becoming a full-time plugin developer.
+In order to gain a better understanding of his possible future success, he can release plugins on the Hestia plugin marketplace.
+There he will recieve detailed feedback on his work from potential users, and he will be able to make an informed choice about his future.